awsdocs/amazon-rds-user-guide/doc_source/USER_MySQL.Replication.ReadReplicas.md

 If you promote a MySQL Read Replica that is in turn replicating to other Read Replicas, those Read Replicas remain active\.
 Consider an example where MyDBInstance1 replicates to MyDBInstance2, and MyDBInstance2 replicates to MyDBInstance3\.
 If you promote MyDBInstance2, replication from MyDBInstance1 to MyDBInstance2 no longer occurs, but MyDBInstance2 still replicates to MyDBInstance3\.

-To enable automatic backups on a Read Replica for Amazon RDS MySQL version 5\.6 and later, first create the Read Replica, then modify the Read Replica to enable automatic backups\.
+To enable automatic backups on a Read Replica for Amazon RDS MySQL version 5\.6 and later, first create the Read Replica\.
+Then modify the Read Replica to enable automatic backups\.

-You can run multiple concurrent Read Replica create or delete actions that reference the same source DB instance, as long as you stay within the limit of five Read Replicas for the source instance\.
+You can run multiple Read Replica create or delete actions at the same time that reference the same source DB instance\.
+To do this, stay within the limit of five Read Replicas for each source instance\.

 ### Preparing MySQL DB Instances That Use MyISAM<a name="USER_MySQL.Replication.ReadReplicas.Configuration-MyISAM-Instances"></a>